 The work of Duarte and Taylor, on space-to-space interferometric communications, was selected by Laser Focus World as one of the top technology developments in photonics for 2015.
 Since 2012 several papers on the fundamentals of quantum entanglement have also been published.
 Resaerch on N slit interferometers is also bieng applied to the development of aviation instrumentation .

 Duarte is the author of approximately 150 archival scientific publications.
-His contributions are mentioned in more than one hundred and seventy scholarly books, including several classics.
+His contributions are mentioned in nearly two hundred scholarly books, including several classics.
 Since 2017 he has been appointed Editor of the book series Coherent Sources and Applications for IoP Publishing (London).

 Dr. Duarte is a Fellow of the Australian Institute of Physics (1987) and a Fellow of the Optical Society of America (1993).
 He has received the Paul F. Forman Engineering Excellence Award (1995), for the "invention of the N-slit laser interferometer," and the David Richardson Medal (2016), “for seminal contributions to the physics and technology of multiple-prism arrays for narrow-linewidth tunable laser oscillators and laser pulse compression”, from the Optical Society.